rust-lang/packed_simd/readme.md

   vector type as those of another vector type safely by just using the `.into_bits()` method.

-* `coresimd` (default: disabled): when targeting architectures that could use `core::arch` features that are not yet available on nightly, or that would require `core` to be recompiled with these features enabled, `packed_simd` will use `coresimd` re-compiled with the appropriate features instead.
+* `coresimd` (default: disabled): enable this feature to recompile `core::arch` for the target-features enabled. `packed_simd` includes optimizations for some target feature combinations that are enabled by this feature.
+Note, however, that this is an unstable dependency, that rustc might break at any time.

 * `sleef-sys` (default: disabled - `x86_64` only): internally uses the SLEEF short-vector math library when profitable.
 SLEEF is licensed under the Boost